Search Trends in Online Gambling

 By Dr. Gerda Arts & Chris O’Rourke

 Sayu’s experience in the online gambling sector goes back 7 years.
-We’ve been delivering highly successful SEO campaigns for a number of online casino and bingo domains that have seen significant organic traffic growth as a result of our work.
+We’ve been delivering highly successful casino SEO campaigns for a number of domains that have seen significant organic traffic growth as a result of our work.

 Over the years there have been a great many changes within search engine optimisation, particularly with Google, and we’ve been able to maintain stability and ensure consistent growth for our clients.
 We’ve also learned a great many things along the way about the gaming industry and gathered and analysed lots of data; which we’ve decided to share with the wider gaming community.
 Hopefully, readers will find this useful in the coming months.